 A technician support tier focuses on providing technical support to clients or employees within a company.
 Typically working in a team setting, a technician support tier addresses technical problems and troubleshoots to identify the root of the issues and perform necessary corrective measures or repairs.
 Their responsibilities also revolve around responding to inquiries, answering calls and correspondence, conducting regular maintenance of systems and networks, maintaining records of all transactions, and supporting software and networks.
 Furthermore, it is essential to coordinate with all team members while adhering to the company's policies and regulations.

-As far as similarities go, this is where it ends because an information technology/support technician responsibility requires skills such as "troubleshoot," "desk support," "os," and "network printers."
+While similarities exist, there are also some differences between information technology/support technicians and technician support tier.
+For instance, information technology/support technician responsibilities require skills such as "troubleshoot," "desk support," "os," and "network printers."
 Whereas a technician support tier is skilled in "technical support," "cisco ios," "tier ii," and "lan."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A systems support agent is responsible for resolving system applications and network issues, performing technical configuration, and upgrading systems infrastructure.
 A systems support representative conducts regular maintenance and diagnostic tests on the computer applications to ensure its optimal performance and efficiency to support business operations and avoid delays in deliverables.
 They also assist the technology team in designing backup systems and improve existing networks according to business requirements and specifications.
 They write resolution reports for reference to prevent the reoccurrence of system malfunction and inconsistencies.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that information technology/support technician responsibilities requires skills like "desk support," "phone calls," "user support," and "pcs."
-But a systems support might use skills, such as, "technical support," "pc," "provides technical support," and "desktop support."
+For example, resumes show us that information technology/support technician responsibilities requires skills like "desk support," "phone calls," "user support," and "pcs."
+But a systems support might use other skills in their typical duties, such as, "technical support," "pc," "provides technical support," and "desktop support."

 Administrative technical support maintains every technical set-up used in a company.
 Their primary responsibility is to inspect a company's systems, evaluate for issues, and repair any problems immediately.
 Administrative technical support is typically on call at the start of the day and, when they are not responding to calls, they conduct regular check-ups on all company systems.
 They are also responsible for creating technical reports and offering recommendations for improvements.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from information technology/support technicians resumes, they are more likely to have skills like "os," "database," "switches," and "tcp ip."
-But a administrative technical support might have skills like "technical support," "data entry," "email accounts," and "sql server."
+The required skills of the two careers differ considerably.
+For example, information technology/support technicians are more likely to have skills like "os," "database," "switches," and "tcp ip."
+But a administrative technical support is more likely to have skills like "technical support," "data entry," "email accounts," and "sql server."

-Administrative technical supports typically study at similar levels compared with information technology/support technicians.
+Most administrative technical supports achieve a similar degree level compared to information technology/support technicians.
 For example, they're 2.2% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 Computer technicians are skilled information technology professionals who handle concerns related to computers.
 They are responsible for assisting clients in software installations, troubleshooting needs, and repair needs.
 Computer technicians handle the maintenance and repair of both software and hardware of computers.
 They should be able to quickly pinpoint the causes of computer problems that the client encounters.
 They should also be able to answer the clients' computer-related inquiries and provide advice on proper computer handling.
 Computer technicians should have good analytical skills and decision-making skills.